nfagerlund/terraform-website/content/source/docs/enterprise-beta/guides/practices_part3.2.html.md

 ---
-page_title: "TODO"
+page_title: "Part 3.2: From Semi-Automation to Infrastructure as Code - Terraform Recommended Practices"
-layout: "enterprise2"
+layout: "guides"
-sidebar_current: "recommended"
+sidebar_current: "recommended-practices-3-2"
 ---

 # Part 3.2: Moving from Semi-Automation to Infrastructure as Code